Brownserve-UK/Brownserve.PSTools/pages/getting-started.md

 !!! note
     These tools have been designed for use within Brownserve projects and will likely have limited use outside of that.

+## Prerequisites

+This module requires **PowerShell 6.0 or later**.
+You can download it from the [official PowerShell repository](https://github.com/PowerShell/PowerShell/releases).

 ## Installing the module

 To make the module available in your PowerShell session, install it from the PSGallery: